Student Loan Advice for Dentists

 Bottom Line

-It’s essential to design the right repayment plan depending on your goals and career stage.
+Designing the right repayment plan, depending on your goals and career stage, is essential.
 Making the correct choice allows you to better plan for starting a practice and purchasing a home.

 Nearly all loan servicers and financial advisors haven’t had the proper training to help you optimize your student loan repayment strategy.
-If you’re looking for guidance on optimizing your loan repayment strategy, ensure your advisor has the proper credentials, such as the Certified Student Loan Professional (CSLP®), and understands the unique challenges dentists face.
+If you want guidance on optimizing your loan repayment strategy, ensure your advisor has the appropriate credentials, such as the Certified Student Loan Professional (CSLP®), and understands dentists’ unique challenges.

 Author: Cecil Staton, CFP® CSLP®